Welcome to Tech Orientation 2024-2025!

 Google Drive is where you'll do lots of work for class.
 Google Drive is the cloud storage for files you create in Google Docs, Sheets, Slides, and more.
 You may be collaborating on projects with your classmates through different features of Google Drive.

-play icon indicates a video resource See the original video on Youtube.
-(5:41)
+play icon indicates a video resource Watch the video (5:41)

-book indicates a written resource Google Drive Orientation Help Sheet
+book indicates a written resource Read the Google Drive Orientation Help Sheet

 Chromebooks